ZephArvanitis/zola-site/content/posts/2019-09-30-current-directions-in-the-san-juans.md

 DISCLAIMER: Not intended for navigation or planning purposes, no warranty etc., don't do stupid stuff.
-Also, because this uses GADM, it cannot be used for commercial applications – feel free to reproduce (for free) as long as you provide a link to this page and credit Tasha/Zeph Arvanitis/wxyzeph.com
+Also, because this uses GADM, it cannot be used for commercial applications – feel free to reproduce (for free) as long as you provide a link to this page and credit Zeph Arvanitis/wxyzeph.com

 <!-- /wp:image -->